 \subsection{An algorithm for computing all identifiable functions}

-In this section, we will present an algorithm that computes generators of the field of all identifiable functions of system~\eqref{eq:ODEmodel}.
-We will also give an example following the algorithm step by step.
+In this section, we present an algorithm that computes generators of the field of all identifiable functions of system~\eqref{eq:ODEmodel}.
+We also give an example following the algorithm step by step.